landelare/ue5coro/README.md

 Reference the `"UE5Coro"` module from your Build.cs as you would any other module and `#include "UE5Coro.h"`.

-If you'd like to use the additional GAS integration from UE5CoroGAS, you'll need to manually enable that plugin and also reference `"UE5CoroGAS"` in your Build.cs, then `#include "UE5CoroGAS.h"`.
+Other plugins, such as UE5CoroAI, UE5CoroGAS need to be manually enabled and referenced normally: e.g., `"UE5CoroAI"` in Build.cs, `#include "UE5CoroAI.h"` in your code.
+All UE5Coro plugins follow this pattern of providing a single header.

 Using these meta-headers is the recommended and supported approach.
 You may opt to IWYU the various smaller headers, but no guidance is given as to